microfarad-de/li-charger/README.md

 In order to avoid damaging the Lithium-Ion cells due to the charger misbehaving, it is highly recommended to additionally protect the cells by means of an off-the-shelf Battery Management System (BMS) board.

-The charger ensures that a Lithium-Ion battery is connected checking its voltage.
-The charging procedure can only be initiated if a voltage between 3.6 and 4.2 Volts per cell are present at the battery terminals.

 The charger detects a battery open or short circuit by detecting any sudden voltage drops or surges.

 The charging process is terminated if the current drops below a certain threshold (percentage of the battery capacity) and stays there for a pre-determined amount of time.